-LEWISTON — At least six men were arrested Thursday night in a police sting targeting prostitution downtown.
+LEWISTON — At least six men were charged Thursday night in a police sting targeting prostitution downtown.

-Beginning at about 4:45 p.m., police began arresting men who they say attempted to solicit an undercover officer on Ash Street.
+Beginning at about 4:45 p.m., police began charging men who they say attempted to solicit an undercover officer on Ash Street.

 The charges were made across the street from the Basilica of Saints Peter and Paul, an area identified as a problem spot for prostitution.